-We classify our credit exposures as restructured assets when the Bank grants non-commercial concessions to customers who are unable to meet their original repayment obligations.
-We further classify a restructured credit exposure into the appropriate impaired financing grades based on the assessment of the customers' financial condition and ability to pay under the restructured terms.
-Such credit exposure must comply fully with the restructured terms before it can be restored to non credit-impaired.
+We classify our credit exposures as restructured assets when the Bank grants non-commercial concessions to borrowers which are unable to meet their original repayment obligations.
+We further classify a restructured credit exposure into the appropriate impaired financing grade based on the assessment of the borrower's financial condition and ability to pay under the restructured terms.
+Such credit exposure must comply fully with the restructured terms before it can be restored to non-impaired status.

-Dedicated remedial management units manage the restructuring and recovery of IFs for wholesale portfolios.
+Dedicated remedial management units manage the restructuring and recovery of Impaired Financing (IFs) for wholesale portfolios.
 The objective is to rehabilitate IFs where possible or maximise recoveries for IFs that are on exit strategy.
-For the retail portfolios, the Bank develops appropriate risk-based and time-based collection strategies to maximise recoveries.
-The Bank uses data such as delinquency buckets and adverse status tags for delinquent consumer financing to constantly analyse, fine-tune and prioritise its collection efforts.
+For the retail portfolios, we develop appropriate risk-based and time-based collection strategies to maximise recoveries.
+We use data such as delinquency buckets and adverse status tags for delinquent retail financing to constantly analyse, fine-tune and prioritise our collection efforts.